 Discussing world affairs of all sorts can not only broadens your child’s knowledge base but your knowledge base as well.
 Wide-ranging knowledge of the world can help you put issues into perspective (for you and the kiddos).
 Discussions are more interesting when you have a base for comparison or basic knowledge to work from.
 And conversations at the dinner table are never boring.
 Don’t be afraid to help your children learn something new and maybe even teach yourself something new in the process.

+When it comes to how to talk to kids about current events, try straight forward answers that are age appropriate.
+It is OK to share to share your feelings bit try letting them talk themselves as much as possible.
+In this way, you can understand their thoughts, concerns, and questions.
 Whatever you reasons might be, now is the perfect time to start a dialogue with your children about the world.
 It is just one more easy way that you can help prep them for the future!

 Rob Youngblood is a Single Dad, Keynote Speaker, Life and Communication Coach, Emmy Award Winning TV Host, Writer, and Storyteller.
 Learn more about him at youngbloodonthecoast.com.
 You can also follow him on Twitter.